RSS Feed

 Sunday: These past two days have been hot and sunny and bright – unbelievably unseasonable weather for New York in November.
 Are we lucky or what?

-We had a wakeup call at 9AM, so we could get up, shower, pack and check out, with enough time to eat lunch at the Algonquin Hotel (which I loved).
+We had a wakeup call at 9AM, so we could get up, shower, pack and check out, with enough time to eat lunch at the Algonquin Hotel (which I loved…what else is new).

 We ordered a Continental breakfast again, which came with hot coffee, fresh orange juice, croissants and English muffins.
 For some reason, I wasn’t that hungry, so only ate a muffin and had one cup of coffee.
 Unusual for me.
 One really nice thing, among many: the coffee was always piping hot and really good.
 No lukewarm stuff for us!
 The sweet little bellhop then came and got our bags and held the elevator for us as we – unknowing – slowly sauntered down the hall.
 Then we picked up our car and took off for the Algonquin.